Analytics Query Language (GAQL)

 Keywords

-SELECT, COLUMNS, ON, ROWS, FROM, FORMAT, WHERE, DIMENSIONS, METRICS, TIMEFRAME, FILTER, BY, ASC, DESC
+SELECT, COLUMNS, ON, ROWS, FROM, FORMAT, WHERE, DIMENSIONS, METRICS, TIMEFRAME, FILTER, BY, AS, ASC, DESC, CUSTOMDIM

 Axis Expressions